North Dakota State 48, Coastal Carolina 14

 North Dakota State 48, Coastal Carolina 14: Brock Jensen and Sam Ojuri each rushed for a pair of first-half touchdowns as the host Bison rolled to their 22nd consecutive victory and a berth in the FCS semifinals.

-Two-time defending national champion North Dakota State (13-0), which will play New Hampshire or Southeastern Louisiana in the semifinals, raced to a 17-0 lead after one quarter and scored two more touchdowns in the second to take control.
+Two-time defending national champion North Dakota State (13-0), which will play New Hampshire on Friday in the semifinals, raced to a 17-0 lead after one quarter and scored two more touchdowns in the second to take control.
 Ojuri rushed for 117 of his 162 yards in the first half and Jensen added 75 yards rushing while completing 14-of-21 passes for 187 yards and two touchdowns.

 The Chanticleers (12-3), who brought the nation’s No. 3 scoring offense into their first quarterfinals appearance, were held to 281 yards.
 Alex Ross completed 13-of-26 passes for 185 yards and a touchdown with two interceptions.

-Note: (Updated: UPDATES with North Dakota opponent in graph 2 ADDS day of semifinal in graph 2)